for Norwalk, Westport, & New Canaan, CT

 When it’s time to embark on a new kitchen remodeling project, it can be difficult to decide where to start.
 You may find yourself falling in love with so many different materials, colors, and textures, but how do you bring it all together for a cohesive look you’ll still love in a decade?
 A good place to start is choosing a style for your kitchen, which will help you narrow down your options and design a kitchen that’s as beautiful as it is functional.
+When you need help with kitchen remodeling in the Norwalk, Westport, and New Canaan, CT area, give our team a call!
 Here are some of the most popular and classic kitchen styles, but remember you can also mix and match elements to create a kitchen that’s completely you.

 1. Old World

 Love the look of classical European architecture?
 Want a kitchen that will never go out of style and offer the warmth, charm, and elegance you’re looking for?
 Old World style kitchens have a lot to offer with a mix of distressed cabinetry finishes, vibrant colors, and classical architecture.
 This style of kitchen often features exposed wood ceiling beams, oversized free-standing furniture, and dark cabinetry with elegantly carved finishes.
 Click here for more details.